-Auto-extend - When enabled, the storage device disk will automatically expand to twice its size when the specified percentage of disk space is full in order to accomodate running workloads.
+Auto-extend - When enabled, the storage device disk will automatically expand to twice its size when the specified percentage of disk space is full in order to accommodate running workloads.
 The auto-extend can be triggered many times on the same storage device as long as it reaches the percentage full criteria.*

 * These actions are triggered periodically.
 If the device's disk is being filled rapidly, they might only occur after a higher than specified percentage of disk space is full.

 Once you click Submit the request to start the storage device will be submitted and it may take up to 15 minutes for the storage device to start and be ready for access.
 Your storage device will be visible on the same page.

 Once the storage device is started you can click on the device in the list in order to view its details and navigate the file system.

 You can create directories within the storage device using the Rescale UI by click the Create Folder button on the storage device page.